Ctrl-Admiral/Programming-Techniques/specs (1).md

 Do not use [non-standard extensions](#nonstandard-extensions).

-Consider portability to other environments before using features from C++14 and C++17 in your project.
+Consider portability to other environments before using features from C\++14 and C\++17 in your project.

 ## Header Files
-In general, every .cc file should have an associated .h file.
-There are some common exceptions, such as unit tests and small .cc files containing just a main() function.
+In general, every `.cc` file should have an associated `.h` file.
+There are some common exceptions, such as unit tests and small `.cc` files containing just a `main()` function.

 Correct use of header files can make a huge difference to the readability, size and performance of your code.